 How to Become an LPN

 The tasks that LPNs are authorized to perform vary considerably by both state and employer, and in some states, LPNs are known as LVNs (licensed vocational nurses).
 These professionals assess patients, monitor vital signs, and assist with personal care and procedures such as catheterization and wound care.
 Some states permit LPNs to give prescription medication, operate devices such as ventilators, initiate and maintain intravenous therapy and conduct basic laboratory tests.
-Doctors, registered nurses and advanced practice nurses supervise the direct care provided by LPNs, and rely on them to help deliver appropriate, timely and compassionate care.
+Doctors, registered nurses and advanced practice nurses supervise the direct care provided by LPNs, relying on them to help deliver appropriate, timely and compassionate care.

 Extended-care or long-term nursing facilities (such as skilled rehabilitation hospitals and nursing homes) are the most common employment settings for LPNs.
 They also work in general care hospitals, medical offices, community health centers, and in patients’ homes.
 Nursing services are often provided around the clock, so LPNs will have a variable work schedule that often includes nights, holidays and weekends.